ridvansalihkuzu/butterflynet/README.md

 ## 6. <a id="sec_6" /> Supervised Learning for Flow Segmentation

+For training the evaluation, there are three different options:

 1. OPTION: [general/main.py](general/main.py) script can be called for training as illustrated in the following command:
    ```sh
    $ cd butterfynet